 I choose never to cook lunch and instead feast on a steady stream of hiking and backpacking snacks throughout the day whenever hunger hits.
 I recommend consuming your hiking calories as you burn them: gradually and consistently.

 My daily snacks always consist of a mix of jerky, energy bars, nuts, and dehydrated fruit.

 This spread isn’t overly exciting, but it gives my body the high-protein, calorie-dense fuel it needs.
 Snacks that are high in protein (jerky, nuts, bars) help muscles to recover and stay strong during the constant stress that hiking demands.

 Left to right: Ostrim beef and elk jerky (90 calories per stick), Oberto beef jerky (80 calories per serving), Wild Soil almonds (160 calories per serving), Dried mango (160 calories per serving), Luna Lemonzest bar (190 calories), CLIF Peanut Butter and Honey bar (260 calories), CLIF Chocolate Peanut Butter bar (230 calories), Honey Stinger organic waffle (150 calories)

-I like a nice easy dinner when I’m exhausted, so I always prepare freeze-dried or dehydrated backpacking food for dinner.
+I like a nice easy dinner when I’m exhausted, so I always prepare a freeze-dried or dehydrated backpacking package for dinner.
 All I need to do is boil water, pour it into a pouch, stir in some hot sauce, and wait.
 Simple and delicious.